 To enable FrSky Telemetry on one of the serial ports, connect with Mission Planner and set the corresponding

-SERIAL#_PROTOCOL parameter to the desired value depending on the flight controller and the port that the cable is plugged in:
+SERIAL#_PROTOCOL parameter to the desired value depending on the autopilot and the port that the cable is plugged in:

 - Standard D telemetry: 3